ReagentX/imessage-exporter/imessage-exporter/README.md

 -p, --db-path <path/to/source>
-        Specify a custom path for the iMessage database location For MacOS, specify the path to a `chat.db` file For iOS, specify the path to the root of an unencrypted backup directory If omitted, the default directory is ~/Library/Messages/chat.db
+        Specify a custom path for the iMessage database location For MacOS, specify a path to a `chat.db` file For iOS, specify a path to the root of an unencrypted backup directory If omitted, the default directory is ~/Library/Messages/chat.db

 -a, --platform <MacOS, iOS>